 Some studies concluded that binaural beats, listened through a set of stereo headphones, can enhance the focus and the overall mood of a person.
 In particular, beats in the alpha pattern (between 7 and 13 Hz of frequency) seem to be the best-performing ones for focus and attention.

 However, the effects of binaural beats on our focus are still not completely proven by the scientific community.
-While some people report an improvement in their concentration through the listening of these beats, some researches suggest that these have no real influence on how our brains work.
+While some people report an improvement in their concentration through the listening of these beats, some researchers suggest that these have no real influence on how our brains work.

 For the sake of completeness, we must add one last consideration.
 Each individual deals with different specific dynamics related to his or her focus.
 A friend of yours might benefit from music more than you do.
 Or the opposite.